IES Phase 2

 - PE; or

-Once a person under 19 is determined eligible for Medicaid (except for the 4 situations listed above), they are eligible for Medicaid, regardless of changes in income or living arrangement from that month through 12 months following the date eligibility date is determined.
+Once a person under 19 is determined eligible for medical benefits (except for the 4 situations listed above), they remain eligible regardless of changes in income or living arrangement for 12 months beginning with the first month of their certification period.
 They are eligible unless they:

 - reach age 19;